Million Dollar Dip

-This classic and easy Million Dollar Dip takes just 5 minutes to make and it's a delicious centerpiece for a charcuterie board filled with veggies and carbs.
+This classic and easy Million Dollar Dip takes just 5 minutes to make.
+It's a delicious centerpiece for a charcuterie board filled with veggies and carbs.

-Million Dollar Dip, a tasty and delicious dip that you can't stop eating, takes just a few ingredients to throw together.
-Crispy bacon, mayonnaise, shredded cheddar cheese, scallions, and a little garlic powder are mixed together to create a dip that family and friends will enjoy.
+Million Dollar Dip, a delicious dip that you can't stop eating, requires just a few ingredients.
+Crispy bacon, mayonnaise, shredded cheddar cheese, scallions, and a little garlic powder are mixed to create a dip that family and friends enjoy.

 Ingredients in Million Dollar Dip